Y-HChen/StreamBurningwND/README.md

 1. Unzip the file and add the *“StreamBuringwND.atbx”* toolbox into ArcGIS Pro by right clicking the Toolboxes and selecting “Add ToolBox” in Catalog pane.
 You should see 4 script-based tools showing in the added toolbox.

 ![image](https://github.com/Y-HChen/StreamBurningwND/assets/127795437/f4653e59-e61f-4429-a415-792dde61e91e)

-2. Save sample files in a proper place.
-Create a geodatabase for data processing.
-Here a geodatabase named *“StreamBurningToolSample_Project”* is created and used in following steps.